 Parents of disabled children are also entitled to an assessment under the Children's Act.
 The Children Act assessments should consider the support and wellbeing needs of your disabled child, the needs of any other children in the family (including any care provided by a young carer) and the help that you may need to care for your disabled child.
-Parent carers can still have a separate Adult Carer Support Plan and any young carer in the family can also have a Young Carers Statement.
-Carers/young carers can request this at any time.
+Parent carers can still have a separate Adult Carer Support Plan and any young carer in the family can also have a Young Carer Statement.
+Carers can request this at any time.